pgcentralfoundation/pgrx/cargo-pgrx/README.md

 `cargo pgrx init` is required to be run once to properly configure the `pgrx` development environment.

-As shown by the screenshot above, it downloads the latest releases of supported Postgres versions, configures them, compiles them, and installs them to "${PGRX_HOME}", including all [`contrib`] extensions and tools included with Postgres.
-Other `pgrx` commands such as `run` and `test` will manage and use these Postgres installations on your behalf.
+As shown by the screenshot above, it downloads the latest releases of supported Postgres versions, configures them for debugging, compiles them with assertions, and installs them to "${PGRX_HOME}".
+These include all [`contrib`] extensions and tools included with Postgres.
+Other `cargo pgrx` commands such as `run` and `test` will manage and use these installations on your behalf.

 [`contrib`]: https://www.postgresql.org/docs/current/contrib.html

 `pgrx` is designed to support multiple Postgres versions in such a way that during development, you'll know if you're trying to use a Postgres API that isn't common across all versions.
-It's also designed to make testing your extension against these versions easy.
-This is why it requires you to have all fully compiled and installed versions of Postgres during development.
+It is also designed to make testing your extension against these versions easy.
+This is why it enables debug symbols and the database assertions, and why it expects all versions of Postgres that your extension supports to be installed during development.

 In cases when default ports pgrx uses to run PostgreSQL within are not available, one can specify custom values for these during initialization using `--base-port` and `--base-testing-port`